 Allan Jones, Ph.D.

-As a key collaborator with a variety of organizations worldwide, Jones attended both the European Union's announcement in February 2013 of the Human Brain Project, a 10-year project to map and model the human brain, and President Obama's White House announcement in April 2013 of the BRAIN Initiative, a new Presidential focus aimed at revolutionizing our understanding of the human brain.
-Jones currently serves on several advisory boards, and is Chair of the World Economic Forum's Global Agenda Council on Neuroscience and Behavior.
+After the launch of the Allen Institute for Brain Science’s 10-year, $1B plan in 2012, Jones has acted as a key collaborator and organizer with a variety of organizations worldwide.
+Jones attended both the European Union’s announcement in February 2013 of the Human Brain Project, and President Obama’s White House announcement in April 2013 of the BRAIN Initiative.
+His 2011 TED Talk has garnered more than a million views.
+Jones currently serves on several advisory boards and the Fred Hutchinson Cancer Research Center Board of Trustees, and is the former Chair of the World Economic Forum’s Global Agenda Council on Neuroscience and Behavior.